Pow Burn

-Pow Burn is a name used in Scotland for small watercourses.
-This article is about the one in Ayrshire.

-The Pow Burn is a long burn located in South Ayrshire, Scotland.
-The name 'Pow or 'Poll' refers to a slow-moving ditch-like stream.
+Pow Burn, a name used in Scotland for small watercourses, is a long burn located in South Ayrshire, Scotland.
+The name "Pow" or "Poll" refers to a slow-moving ditch-like stream.

 Location

 The Pow Burn is fed by a small loch near the estate of Coodham and is narrow until it reaches Prestwick, where it starts to widen.
 The Burn separates Prestwick and Monkton.
 It crosses Prestwick Airport and flows through Prestwick Golf Course, where is serves as a natural obstacle.
 Prestwick Holiday Park overlooks the mouth of the burn, where it flows into the Firth of Clyde.

 The Ayrshire Cycle Track, Route 7 and Ayrshire Coastal Path, Route7 cross over the burn by a bridge not far from the estuary.

 Mills

 At one time there were four mills operating on the Pow Burn.
 Near the mouth was Prestwick Mill, later called Monkton Mill.
 Upstream were Powbank, situated near Monkton, Adamton Mill and, ¾ mile east of Symington, Helenton Mill.
 The small tributary from Barnweil Loch had also the Heugh Mill.

 Powbank Mill closed at the outbreak of World War II, when it was requisitioned as a Canteen/Naafi.
 After the war, the mill never returned to the family, being the home of the Scottish Aviation Club, before they moved into the St Cuthbert's site on Kirk Street.